odpi/egeria/open-metadata-implementation/adapters/open-connectors/event-bus-connectors/kafka-open-connector/README.md

 # Kafka Open Connector

-The Kafka Open Connector implements a Kafka connector for a topic that exchanges Java Objects as JSON payloads.
+The Kafka Open Connector implements an [Apache Kafka](https://kafka.apache.org/) connector for a topic that exchanges Java Objects as JSON payloads.